tzfun/vue-web-terminal/README.md

 </terminal>
 ```

-The complete configuration structure of `dragConf` is as follows:
+The complete configuration structure of `drag-conf` is as follows:

 | Prop   | Description                                                                                                                                                      | type          |
 |--------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|